cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 | Ten elements in the array      |                  10 |                 34 |
 | Twenty elements in the array   |                  20 |                 64 |

-Fills the array with given value.
+Fills the array with a given value.

 ### reverse